Palid/nBot/README.md

 ## API ##
-The `nBot` has is built with an idea to easily extend his current public methods amount.
+The `nBot` is built with an idea to easily extend his current public methods amount.
 At the moment `nBot` has an impressive amount of 22 public methods (private module for eval included) and 4 private methods.

 Adding new method is as easy as copying `example.method` file in `api` directory and adding your own functionality to the `method` variable.
 In the end save your file anywhere in api directory with filename same as call method for users.